Benchmarks and cost

 10x less expensive than Apache Kafka

-How much would it cost to run the same workload on Apache Kafka?
+How much does it cost to run the same workload on Apache Kafka?

 Unfortunately, we haven't even gotten to the expensive part: persistent volumes.